AliElSaleh/RiftBuild/README.md

 ---

 # Why did i make this?
+I hate CMake with every fiber of my being.

 I was trying to build my game engine using CMake (previously used a .bat file) and ended by spending several hours trying to figure out how to use it correctly by googling and watching youtube tutorials and became really depressed with how complicated it was and didn't want to proceed any further.

 I also tried alternative build systems like Meson, Ninja, Bazel, Premake etc., and they were all too complicated and bloated for what should be a straight-forward thing, so I spent a day developing my own build system.
 With Rift Build you don't even need to write a .build file if your program is dead simple.